Jean Lafitte's Old Absinthe House

 The outlaw was Jean Lafitte, a pirate operating out of the Gulf of Mexico who had recently suffered a defeat at the hands of the United States Navy, losing several of his ships to the government in the process.
 The general was Andrew Jackson, who had come to New Orleans to prepare the city for its critical role as the final battleground in the War of 1812, and found it woefully unprepared.
 In a turn of true irony, Lafitte’s ships sat empty in the harbor, without enough skilled sailors to man them.

-By 1920, the bar was so iconic that plans were made to destroy it at the beginning of prohibition, as a symbolic end to the reign of alcohol.
-But anything with a life and history its very own can withstand the fleeting whims of culture, and it did.
+By 1920, the bar was so iconic that plans were made to destroy it at the beginning of prohibition as a symbolic end to the reign of alcohol.
+But anything with a life and history of its very own can withstand the fleeting whims of culture, and it did.
 The legendary bar was secretly uprooted and moved to a warehouse overnight for safekeeping, and The Old Absinthe House remained standing, though obviously no longer a tavern.

-Today, the interior of the building has the same musty brick walls, the same ornate wooden fixtures, and the same water dripping fountains for serving Absinthe as it did when a pirate and a general passed through its doors to discuss their plans to secure a nation’s future.
+Today, the interior of the building has the same musty brick walls, the same ornate wooden fixtures, and the same water-dripping fountains for serving absinthe as it did when a pirate and a general passed through its doors to discuss their plans to secure a nation’s future.

 Know Before You Go

 The bar is open from 9:00 a.m. to 4:00 a.m. every day.